Flite Test Viggen Nose

 thingiverse

-I liked the Flite Test Viggen except for the foam board nose.
-It was not very pretty nor was it very scale.
-It was also a PITA to build.
-But the concept of a disposal/replaceable nose was appealing.
-So I 3D printed one along with some modification of the slightly clunky cheek inlets.
-I didn't really like the rather thick raw foam edges of the intakes.
-The print was done with a 0.8mm shell and some longitudinal stiffeners (printed altogether without any additional structure) so the structure is heavier than a "vase mode" print, but MUCH stronger.
-It weighs just under 100g and I suspect that further refinement could reduce that weight.
-The idea of fitting internal foam structure inside a vase mode skin would reduce the weight, but would be much more difficult to build and would defeat the idea of an easily replaceable sacrificial nose.
-The plane flies great and I've made several rather dramatic crashes into freshly plowed fields near our flying site as well as some pretty hard hits on the much harder lawn surface without any damage .................. so far.
-Every foam board plane is slightly different, so I suggest you print this nose (aft edge down on the build surface) and abort the print after a few layers, just enough to hold the shape of the mating surface.
-Then see how the aft edge of MY nose matches up with the forward edge of YOUR fuselage.
-Chances are you can adjust the X and Y scale values using your slicer rather than redrawing the STL file.
+I was impressed by the Flite Test Viggen, but its foam board nose left something to be desired in terms of aesthetics and scale accuracy.
+Additionally, building it proved to be a hassle.
+However, I appreciated the concept of a disposable/replaceable nose, which is why I decided to 3D print one along with some modifications to the cheek inlets.
+Unfortunately, the raw foam edges of the intakes looked rather chunky.
+The print was done using a 0.8mm shell and incorporating longitudinal stiffeners, all printed without additional support structures.
+As a result, the structure is heavier than what would be achieved with a "vase mode" print, but significantly stronger.
+Weighing in at just under 100g, I believe further refinement could lead to even more substantial weight reduction.
+My idea of integrating internal foam structure within a vase mode skin would reduce weight, but it would also make the design much more complicated and negate the benefit of an easily replaceable sacrificial nose.
+The plane flies exceptionally well, and I've subjected it to numerous dramatic crashes into freshly plowed fields near our flying site as well as some tough hits on the harder lawn surface without sustaining any damage... so far.
+Given that every foam board plane is unique, I recommend printing this nose with the aft edge facing down on the build platform and aborting the print after a few layers to ensure it holds the shape of the mating surface.
+Then, compare how the aft edge of your nose matches up with the forward edge of your fuselage.
+Chances are you can adjust the X and Y scale values using your slicer without needing to redraw the STL file.

 Download Model from thingiverse